 We offer minimally invasive surgery options including laparoscopic and robotic-assisted procedures at Brigham and Women’s Hospital in Boston and Brigham and Women’s Faulkner Hospital in Jamaica Plain.

-To learn about the different surgical procedures,expected weight loss outcomes, and other health benefits, watch the video below.
+To learn about the different surgical procedures, expected weight loss outcomes, and other health benefits, watch our video below — available in both English and Spanish.